 Initially, it was planned to produce a total of 100 aircraft for the Russian Air Force, and 45 aircraft for the Indian Air Force and 60 for export. was proposed for the MTA which would have come up in the 15-20 tone category.

 Meanwhile, the MoD is re-evaluating the mix of transport aircraft needed.

 No Agreement on FGFA

 In 2010, India signed a preliminary agreement with Russia for joint development of FGFA, also called the T-50 by the Russians.
-However, the final agreement, which will help release nearly $6 billion as India's share in development of FGFA, has been delayed because India wants a greater production work share and also wants a specific single-seater for its Air Force, as opposed to the two-seater prototype the Russians are currently flying and hope to induct by 2016-2017.
+However, the final agreement, which will help release nearly $6 billion as India's share in development of FGFA, has been delayed hanging in fire because India wants a greater production work share in production and is also wants a specific single-seater FGFA for its Indian Air Force, (IAF) as opposed to against the two-seater FGFA prototype which the Russians are currently flying and hope to induct by 2016-2017.